araobp/unity-excavator/README.md

 I have applied IK to bucket positioning: Euler angles at the boom joint and the arm joint are caluculated based on Cosine Theorem.

 I attached Rigidbody and colliders to the excavator with Gravity enabled.

-TODO: Autonoumous driving is to be supported soon.

 ## Working with point cloud